-Started in 1984, the MBA in Economic Development program recognizes the multi-faceted causes of poverty and the need for holistic intervention strategies that address the underlying economic, social, cultural, political and spiritual challenges.
-The program is designed to have practical applicability with a special focus on the areas of business as mission and social entreprenuership.
+Started in 1984, the MBA in Economic Development program recognizes the multi-faceted causes of poverty and the need for holistic intervention strategies that address the underlying economic, social, cultural, political, and spiritual challenges.
+The program is designed to have practical applicability with a special focus on the areas of business as mission and social entrepreneurship.
 Students will be equipped with business tools and skills to start capital-generating ventures and lead private sector and nonprofit organizations that deal in poverty alleviation.
 The 42 credit (14 courses) MBA has two specializations: urban and international.
 The urban and international concentrations are offered in the MBA full-time traditional delivery with an internship in an urban setting in the United States or in a developing country.
-Course descriptions begin on page 25.